abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/How-to-Design-Multi-Lingual-Entity.md

 CreateMap<AddTranslationModal.BookTranslationViewModel, AddBookTranslationDto>();
 ```

-Finally, change the content of `index.js` in the `Books` folder as follows.
+Finally, change the content of `index.js` in the `Books` folder as follows:

 ```javascript
 $(function () {